Hudson Hornet: 1955

 The 1955 Hudson senior models were built on the Nash platform with styling themes by Pinin Farina, Edmund Anderson, and Frank Spring.
 The cars featured a front end that was originally designed by Spring and the Hudson stylists for an updated 1955 version of the 1954 Hudson "Step-Down" platform.

 The new models were delayed to a January 1955 introduction, "as American Motors engineers work out the problem of making two completely different looking automobiles with identical body shells."

 As the first entirely new car from American Motors, the 1955 Hudson emerged conservatively styled compared to the competition.
 The 1955 Hornet was the cleanest model with a broad egg-crate grille and distinctive two-toning.
 Sedan and hardtop body styles were offered, but the coupe and convertible were no longer available.
 The 1955 Hornets shared the styling with the new Wasps, but featured a longer 121.25 in wheelbase.

 The 308 CID straight-six engine continued in 160 bhp or 170 bhp versions.
 For the first time, the Hornet could be ordered with a Packard-built 320 CID V8 engine producing 208 bhp and Packard's Ultramatic automatic transmission.
-The rear suspension now incorporated a torque tube system for the driveshaft and coil spring rear suspension along with front springs that are twice as long as most other cars.
+The rear suspension received a torque tube system for the driveshaft and coil spring rear suspension along with front springs that are twice as long as most other cars.

 Along with Nash, the new Hudsons had the widest front seats in the industry.
 Two trim levels were available, Super and Custom, with the Custom series including a continental tire carrier, a 16 in "table-like" center armrest for the rear seat, a padded dashboard, transparent sun visors, and an over the windshield interior package net.

 The Weather Eye heating and ventilation with an optional air conditioning system were highly rated in terms of efficiency.
 The integrated placement of major air conditioning systems under the hood and the price of only $395 (about half the cost as on other cars) also won praise.
 Automotive journalist Floyd Clymer rated the Hudson Hornet as the safest car built in the United States because of (1) the single unit welded body, (2) high-quality braking system with an added mechanical backup system, (3) roadability, general handling, and maneuverability; as well as (4) excellent acceleration and power for emergency situations.

 Marketing efforts included incentives such as the "Dealer Volume Investment Fund" and "Sun Valley Sweepstakes" targeting salespeople as well as a contest for the general public with the possibility of new cars and trips to Disneyland as top prizes.
 Production for the 1955 model year totaled 10,010 four-door sedans and 3,324 Hollywood two-door hardtops.